ZeusWPI/Gandalf/README.md

 # What is Gandalf?
-In short, Gandalf is a project that does everything that makes organising and managing an event a lot easier:
+In short, Gandalf is a project that does everything that makes organising and managing an event a lot easier for FK-clubs of the University of Ghent.
+The application is written specificly for the UGent FakulteitenKonvent.
+It allows students to register for events and it also interacts with the FK-Enrolment database and allows members of student unions to subscribe to member-only events from their clubs.

-## 1. Isengard
-Isengard consists of 2 parts: the user front-end and the admin back-end.
-Users can register themselves and attend events.
-Optionally, they'll be able to pay.
-Admins can create events and manage them.
-They can add specific groups such as VIPs and press and send partnerised tickets.
-They can also add employees and assign them to shifts.

-## 2. Uruk-hai
-Uruk-hai is the little server that syncs the little Hobbitses.

-## 3. Hobbit
-The Hobbits are mini servers that have a printer and a barcode scanner.

 # Contributors (in order of contribution)
 1. Felix Van der Jeugt